Günther Beckstein

 Günther Beckstein (/de/; born 23 November 1943) is a German CSU politician from Bavaria and was the 17th minister-president of Bavaria from 9 October 2007 to 27 October 2008.
 He is well known for his outspoken views on law and order.

-Biography
+Early life and education

 Beckstein was born in Hersbruck.
-After graduating from High School at the Willstätter-Gymnasium in Nuremberg in 1962, he studied law at the University of Erlangen-Nuremberg and Ludwig Maximilian University of Munich.
-He holds a Ph.D. from Erlangen-Nürnberg University.
-In 1975, he wrote his dissertation Der Gewissenstäter im Strafrecht und Strafprozessrecht (The Delinquent of Conscience in Criminal Law and Trial Law) which led to his Ph.D.
+After graduating from High School at the Willstätter-Gymnasium in Nuremberg in 1962, he studied law at the University of Erlangen–Nuremberg and LMU Munich.
+He holds a Ph.D. from the University of Erlangen–Nuremberg.
+In 1975, he wrote his dissertation Der Gewissenstäter im Strafrecht und Strafprozessrecht (The Delinquent of Conscience in Criminal Law and Trial Law).
 Between 1971 and 1978, he worked as a lawyer.